mscherer/middleman-edit-forge/README.md

 ## Helper

-The extension adds 1 new helper to Middleman that provides the html code linking to the edition on the configured forge
+The extension adds 1 new helper to Middleman that provides the html code linking to the edition on the configured forge:

 ```erb
 <%= insert_link_edit_forge %>
 ```

+## Supported forge

+For now, only GitLab and GitHub hosted services are supported.